 Bring it all together: Once the eggs and oil are combined, slowly whisk in the flour mixture, until there are no lumps.

-Bake and serve: Pour the batter into your prepared loaf pan and smooth the top with a spatula.
+Bake: Pour the batter into your prepared loaf pan and smooth the top with a spatula.
 If you are using a 9×5 baking loaf pan, the loaf should be done around 40 to 45 minutes or when a toothpick inserted in the center comes out clean.

 If you are using a different size loaf pan, you will need to vary the time some.
 Shorter loaf pans will bake for longer while longer ones may need less time.